88-degrees/Book-of-Changes/appendix02s2.md

 336:LV Lightning appears here as the natural phenomenon of which Lî is the symbol.
 The virtues attributed to the two trigrams are certainly required in the application of them which is subjoined; but that application has little or nothing to do with the explanation of the hexagram supplied by the Text.

 I hardly understand the conclusion of paragraph 1.
-My translation of it is according to the view of Kû Hsî, if I rightly understand that.
+My translation of it is according to the view of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), if I rightly understand that.

 Paragraph 2.
 It is by such sincerity that the mind is affected,--that is, the mind of the ruler occupying line 5.